 Businesses lack humanization

-From birth we are able to recognize other humans.
+Since we were born we are able to recognize other humans.
 We are programmed to interact with people

 It would be good for us people to manage ourselves as companies

-Let me try to break some limiting beliefs:
+Let me break some limiting beliefs:

-- Every mark moves around a value proposition can people survive (professionally) without a unique value proposition?
+- Every mark moves around a value proposition can people survive (Professionally) without a unique value proposition?

 Stock Photos from Nikolas_jkd / Shutterstock